blopker/reversebike/src/content/docs/mods/sabvoton-controllers/index.md

 ### Minimal Setup

 1. The actual controller.
 For this write-up, a Sabvoton SVMC7260 (60A) was bought on Aliexpress from a trusted seller.
 A 7245 (45A) would technically be sufficient but it is good practice to over-spec your controller and consider long-term motor upgrades.
 Anything higher than 60A is probably overkill but should work just as well.
 2. Wires and connectors.
 I chose to keep all my stock components intact (I recommend doing so).
-So I made adaptors that match my stock components on one side and the new controller on the other.
+So I made adapters that match my stock components on one side and the new controller on the other.
 Clean and swappable.
 For that, you will need some higo wires to cut and splice with whatever connectors your Sabvoton has (order the controller first to be sure what connectors it has).
 If you have an old Super73 [controller](/components/electrical/controller) you can retrieve the cables from it.
 Otherwise, you might have to do some shopping:

-   * For the motor adaptor:
+   * For the motor adapter:

      + A  Higo motor cable with a female [HG-F.M-L1019A](https://www.higocon.com/motor-connector/hg-fm-l1019a.html) plug (Aliexpress)
      + A 6-pin connector corresponding to your controller's motor hall connector
      + 3 ring cable lugs for 3mm wire with adequate diameter for your controller's screw ports.
-   * For the battery adaptor
+   * For the battery adapter

      + A Higo battery cable with a male [L615AG P 00 DC 1000](https://www.higoconnector.com/products/l615ag-p-00-dc-1000/bw99K#title) plug (Aliexpress maybe)
      + 3 ring cable lugs for 3mm wire with adequate diameter for your controller's screw ports.
-   * For the primary harness adaptor:
+   * For the primary harness adapter:

      + A Higo cable with a 12-pin [CONNECTOR-F.S-Z1211](https://www.eworldtrade.com/pd/ansonyincompany/higo-connector-f-s/806737/)  (hard to find unless you scavenge it from a dead stock controller).
 If you really can't find it then get a 3-pin higo cable and connect the throttle directly without using the [primary harness](/components/electrical/primary-harness) (see below).